ExxonMobil says no indication of damage to Papua New Guinea gas pipeline

 ExxonMobil shut the two LNG trains at the coastal plant following the quake, but these have not been damaged, Kretschmer said.

-All employees and contractors are safe and Exxon is working closely with aid agencies, communities and partner Oil Search Ltd (OSH.AX), he added.
+All employees and contractors are safe and Exxon is working closely with aid agencies, communities and partner Oil Search Ltd, he added.

 “The airport cannot be used so we are having to use helicopters to fill the gaps,” he said.